 Far more hygienic and definitely safer than stuffing valuables into the cuff of a sock, Zip It Gear’s Passport Security Socks come with a zippered compartment built to hold a passport.
 These socks were truly made for travel: The zipper is nylon, so as not to set off metal detectors, and the socks were designed to reduce swelling and eliminate blisters and odors.
 They also dry overnight—a definite plus for those on-the-road sink washes.

 Road Test: These socks are neither too thin nor too thick and were clearly designed with comfort in mind.
 They’re soft, they have a flat toe seam and a form-fitting arch, and they have a bit of extra padding in the sole.
-The pocket sits above the ankle and conforms to the shape of your leg, so there’s no weird rubbing or gapping.
+The pocket sits above the ankle and conforms to the shape of your leg, so there’s no weird rubbing.
 I was able to fit a passport easily, though when I removed it an hour later it was bent into the shape of my calf.
 I thought a credit card might be uncomfortable since it’s more rigid than a passport, but it was fine as long as it sat in the pocket lengthwise.
 I even managed to stash a key in the pocket without incident.
 The downside?
 Only one sock has a zippered pocket.

 Great For: Zippered storage anytime you’re wearing socks.